procoder07/Microsoft-office-2016-19-activaton/README.md

 10] Copy the downloaded 'Configuration.xml' file to the root of the C drive, i.e. 'C:\'

-11] Open cmd as administrator and paste the following; cd /d C:\
-   /configure Configuration.xml

 11] After doing all the steps correctly, you will gat an activeted copy of office 16 or office 19.
 Enjoy!